wp-plugins/replace-amazon-links-in-feed-with-post-url/readme.txt

 == Description ==

-A plugin to replace Amazon Affiliate links in a feed with a URL to the post directly.
+According to Amazon's Terms of Service, affiliates cannot use affiliate links in any emails.
+Unfortunately, many people use RSS feeds to populate their emails to users.
+One solution was to simply remove the affiliate links from feeds, which works just fine.
+But I came up with a solution (out of need) that changed the affiliate link in a feed into a link to the post itself.

+Once on the live site, the affiliate link will work as normal, this plugin just facilitates an easier way for the end user to get the affiliate link.

 == Installation ==